j-m-mueller/youtube-comment-analysis/README.md

 ### FastAPI Access

-The FastAPI app is stored in `src.api.api_methods.py`.
+The FastAPI app is stored in `src.api.app.py`.
 Start it using `uvicorn` via

 ```
-uvicorn src.api.api_methods:app --port 8000 --reload
+uvicorn src.api.app:app --port 8000 --reload
 ```

 The Swagger UI can then be accessed via: